MieuxVoter/majority-judgment-api-python/README.md

 Copy the `.env` into `.env.local` with your own settings.

-Then launch the dockers with:
+Then launch the docker services with:

-`docker compose --profile all --env-file .env.local up -d`
+    docker compose --profile all --env-file .env.local up --detach

+Note that you can use the `profile` called:
+- `core` if you only need the backend and database,
-Note that you can use the `profile` called `dashboard` if you only need Metabase, `image` if you only need to store images, or `backup` for restic.
+- `dashboard` if you only need Metabase,
+- `image` if you only need to store images,
+- or `backup` for restic.

-You certainly want to apply databases migrations with:
+You certainly want to apply the database migrations with:

-`docker/migrate.sh`
+    ./docker/migrate.sh

 ## Run the tests

-`docker/test.sh`
+    ./docker/test.sh

 ## Local development

 1. Install [postgresql](https://www.postgresql.org/download/).
 2. Install python 3.11.
 3. Create a new virtual environment and activate it:

 ```bash
 venv .venv